nacz77/pqc-bibliometric-analysis/README.md

 # pqc-bibliometric-analysis
-R scripts, datasets and figures of the paper "The Evolution of Post-Quantum Cryptography Science in Europe and Asia.
+R scripts and datasets of the paper "The Evolution of Post-Quantum Cryptography Science in Europe and Asia.
 A comparative Trend and Cluster Analysis."